pulumi/docs/content/docs/reference/programming-model.md

 ##### Working with Outputs and strings {#outputs-and-strings}

 It's very common to want to build a string out of the values contained in `Outputs`.
-Common uses for this are to either provide a custom [stack output](#stack-outputs), or to provide a dynamically computed string as an [Input]({{< relref "pkg/nodejs/pulumi/pulumi#Input" >}}) to another Resource.
+Common uses include either providing a custom [stack output](#stack-outputs), or providing a dynamically computed string as an [Input]({{< relref "pkg/nodejs/pulumi/pulumi#Input" >}}) to another Resource.
 For example, say you had the following:

 {{< langchoose >}}